General Info

 We want everyone to leave as much constructive criticism as feasible.

-• You can leave a public note in the submission form detailing what feedback you would like to receive.
+• You may leave a public note in the submission form detailing what feedback you would like to receive.

-• You can upload additional materials, like side-by-side comparisons of no effects vs. effects or parodies vs originals, etc.
+• You may upload additional materials, like side-by-side comparisons of no effects vs. effects or parodies vs originals, etc.

 RICE is intended for BentoVid regulars.